The Perfect Pair Dolphin Trilogy Anti-captivity Book Series

 As most people are now aware, the villain of The Perfect Pair Dolphin Trilogy exposé was a character named Tommy Backhouse (a fictitious name designed to avoid legal problems at the time of publication).

-However, what cannot be explained is why a UK ceta charity director, Margaux Dodds of Marine Connection and Dolphinaria-Free Europe, covertly tried to discredit the exposé, asking other charity directors NOT to support it – a shameful stifling of the truth that, to my mind, has cost the lives of many captive dolphins.
+However, what cannot be explained is why a UK ceta charity director, Margaux Dodds of Marine Connection and Dolphinaria-Free Europe, covertly tried to discredit the exposé, asking other charity directors NOT to support it – a shameful stifling of the truth that, to my mind, has cost the lives of many captive dolphins ... dolphins she says she wants to save!

 So, there you have it: a web of skulduggery to maintain a cover-up that was hatched by the UK captive industry over 50 years ago - sadly, a mantle that the ceta charities have happily taken up.
-This well-orchestrated ghosting has now failed BIG-TIME thanks to photographer and entrepreneur Jonathan Straight’s South Elmsall museum exhibition - not forgetting the brave journalism of the Yorkshire press, who have each done their bit in getting out the truth about the existence of South Elmsall’s secret pool.
-Their coverage has helped to give the ill-fated South Elmsall dolphins a voice.
+This well-orchestrated ghosting has now failed BIG-TIME thanks to photographer and entrepreneur Jonathan Straight’s South Elmsall museum exhibition - not forgetting the brave journalism of Olivia Hale and the Yorkshire press, who have each done their bit in getting out the truth about the existence of South Elmsall’s secret pool.
+Their coverage has helped to give the ill-fated South Elmsall dolphins a voice, and has spurred many hard-hitting interviews.

-So, thank you The Yorkshire Post, Wakefield Express, Pontefract and Castleford Express and all those smaller online media outlets who took this story to their hearts.
+So, thank you Olivia Hale, The Yorkshire Post, Wakefield Express, Pontefract and Castleford Express and all those smaller online media outlets who took this story to their hearts.
+Also, a big thank you to Janek Andre and Lisa Jewell of WeWhale, Erica Salvemini of The Rising Lioness podcast and Kimberly Ray of Marine Conservation Network.
+Links to all interviews can be found on our website:

 To finish, as the former trainer of all the dolphins mentioned above, I am sorely aware that I cannot undo my wrongs.
 However, I can shine a light on the truth – a truth that has been so long denied to ceta activists globally.

-Thus, I dedicate this blog to my precious Atlanteans: Duchess, Herb’e, Scouse, Baby Dai, Stumpy, Bubbles, Big Mama, Eccles, Twinkle, Bonnie, Clyde and all those other innocents who followed.
+Thus, I dedicate this blog to my precious Atlanteans: Duchess, Herb’e, Scouse, Baby Dai, Stumpy, Bubbles, Blodwyn (Big Mama), Eccles, Twinkle, Bonnie, Clyde and all those other innocents who followed.
 Please forgive!

 Thanks for reading.
-I WILL answer all questions and comments addressed to this blog.
+I WILL answer all questions and comments addressed to this blog as truthfully as I possibly can, so don't be shy.
+NOTHING is off the table.
+Get involved!

 David C Holroyd, aka David Capello, former head trainer, Entam Leisure, Trusthouse Forte.